compono/idibu-api/posting-api/first-test-posting.md

+## Test Post Example and Common Issues

-<p>You can use the XML below to provide a proof of concept post.
-To do this you&#39;ll need to:</p>
+To perform a preliminary test posting, you can utilise the provided XML below as a proof of concept.
+The process involves the following steps:

-- Add these boards to your idibu account:
+1. Add the specified boards to your idibu account: <br> <br>
-  - a) idibu Developer Board (id 517)
+   a) idibu Developer Board (ID 517) <br>
-  - b) Supply Chain Online (id 214)
+   b) Supply Chain Online (ID 214) <br>
-  - c) Jobsite (id 41)
+   c) Jobsite (ID 41) <br>
-  - d) CV-Library (id 39) - just add test/test login credentials for the boards, if you do post adverts, they will fail to be accepted by the boards, though posts should work for our developer board.
+   d) CV-Library (ID 39)

+   If you intend to post jobs, simply use test/test login credentials.
+Please note, actual advert postings to these boards will **not** be accepted or published; however, they should function with our developer board.

-- You will find an XML test page at <a href="http://www.idibu.com/get_xml_jobs.php" target="_blank">http://www.idibu.com/get_xml_jobs.php</a> - ensure it is in &#39;V3&#39; mode, add your HASH code and the XML to post into the system
+2. Access the XML test page at http://www.idibu.com/get_xml_jobs.php.
+Ensure it's set to 'V3' mode, insert your account HASH key and XML for posting into the system.

-- You will need to find the Team ID of your sender profile, check for the ID inside idibu when you hover over the Team to edit it
-- The XML below posts to four boards - we have added extra fields for Supply Chain Online so you can see how you can optionally send this data through, or alternatively just let your advert posters complete these details on the posting completion page
+The provided XML is configured to post to four boards.
+Notably, extra fields have been included for Supply Chain Online, showcasing how you can optionally transmit this data.
+Alternatively, you can allow advert posters to complete these details using the [Post Completion Page](https://github.com/oneworldmarket/idibu-api/blob/master/posting-api/pcp.md)

-- The redirect URL takes you to Google, this can of course be changed to whatever you want
+The redirection URL leads to Google, which can be customised to your preference.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>